100 things to do in Tropical North Queensland

 31. While you’re at it, try crabbing with Catch A Crab Tours and dine on freshly cooked crabs whilst cruising the waterway.

 32. Set up your tent alongside crater lakes at Danbulla National Park.

 33. Head to Emerald Creek to witness the creek tumbling over granite boulders.
 You might even catch a glimpse of the largest dragonfly in Australia.

 34. Spread out that picnic blanket at one of Mount Lewis National Park’s creek crossings.
 You might even spot the rare white Lemuroid ringtail possum.

 35. Step into a fantasy at Paronella Park where one Spanish man built his castle and many couples today say ‘I do’.
 Spend the day exploring the rainforest-engulfed castle and feel the enchanted vibes for yourself.

 37. Spot the southern cassowary at Djiru National Park, which protects some of the last remaining lowland rainforest in the Wet Tropics.

-38. Refresh yourself with a high-class day spa experience at the five-star Vie Spa at Pullman Port Douglas Sea Temple Resort.
+38. Refresh yourself with a five-star day spa experience at Pullman Port Douglas Sea Temple Resort.

-41. Picnic at the longest single-drop waterfall in Australia at the Millstream Falls National Park.
+41. Picnic at the widest single-drop waterfall in Australia Millstream Falls National Park.

 42. If you’ve got the mula, rent Haggerstone Island to have the beauty of nature to yourself!